-The following discussion and analysis provides an overview of the financial position and activities of Peralta Community College District (the District) for the year ended June 30, 2022.
+The following discussion and analysis provides an overview of the financial position and activities of Peralta Community College District (the District) for the year ended June 30, 2023.
 The discussion has been prepared by management and should be read in conjunction with the financial statements and notes which follow this section.
 The Peralta Community College District was founded in 1964 and serves six cities in the East Bay Area, including Albany, Alameda, Berkeley, Emeryville, Oakland, and Piedmont.
 The four colleges comprising the District include: Berkeley City College, College of Alameda, Laney College, and Merritt College.
 The District has a reputation for developing effective approaches to serving the varied interests and needs of its vibrant community.
-The District serves over 22,105 students a semester, and is one of the top community college districts in California in transferring students into the UC system.
-Currently, 979 full time employees and over 1401 part-time faculty and staff are employed by the District.
+The District served over 47,719 students during 2022-23, and is one of the top community college districts in California in transferring students into the UC system.
+Currently, 923 full-time employees and over 1,258 part-time faculty and staff are employed by the District.